oracle/fmw-kubernetes/docs/v20.4.1/content/oam/configure-ingress/ingress-Voyager-setup-for-oam-domain-setup-on-K8S.md

 ### Setting Up an Ingress for Voyager for the OAM Domain on K8S

-The instructions below explain how to to set up Voyager as an Ingress for the OAM domain with SSL termination.
+The instructions below explain how to set up Voyager as an Ingress for the OAM domain with SSL termination.

 **Note**: All the steps below should be performed on the **master** node.